emmanuellmhango/first-code/README.md

 # first-code
-this repo is for my website
+this repo is for my website ...welcome